 The Showtime series Billions finished its fourth season last month.
 I’ve been watching since the 2016 premiere, but I’ve been a staff writer for The Millions since 2009, so…there was no way that, in my household, we wouldn’t be referring to the show as THE Billions.
 The Millions founder C. Max Magee said in an interview a few years ago, “I thought the site should be about all the millions of uncountable interesting things out there.”
 In good keeping, and despite recent news that could easily turn you off a show about the wheelings and dealings of the one percent (i.e. the indictment of billionaire hedge fund manager Jeffery Epstein on charges of sex trafficking of minors), I’m here to count Billions among such interesting things, and to encourage you to do so as well.

 In broad strokes, the show is about two warring groups: absurdly rich venture capitalists and the public officials hell-bent on taking them down.
-Chief among these tribes are rags-to-riches venture capitalist ace Bobby “Axe” Axelrod, played by Damian Lewis; and U.S. District Attorney Chuck Rhoades, a Yalie, son of a Yalie, and a Brooklyn Heights townhouse-dweller, played by Paul Giamatti.
+Chief among these tribes are rags-to-riches venture capitalist ace Bobby “Axe” Axelrod, played by Damian Lewis; and U.S. District Attorney Chuck Rhoades, a Yalie, son of a Yalie, and Brooklyn Heights townhouse-dweller, played by Paul Giamatti.
 Tempering the testosterone are some tough ladies: Chuck’s wife, Wendy (Maggie Siff), who somewhat absurdly also works for Axe as consiglieri (i.e. a high-paid, high-heeled performance coach/guru); and Lara (Malin Akerman), Bobby’s fair-haired high school sweetheart from their blue-collar ’hood whose kill-or-be-killed instincts are as merciless as her husband’s.
 The symmetry is complete with lieutenants and foot soldiers.
 On the Axe Capital side, there’s Mike “Wags” Wagner (the brilliant David Constabile, previously of The Wire and Breaking Bad) as Bobby’s right hand and court jester, along with a couple of fixer/heavy types, and a gaggle of front-line traders.
 And on the bureaucratic-politico side are Chief Assistant U.S. Attorney Bryan Connerty (Toby Leonard Moore), an ambitious boy scout; and Assistant District Attorney Kate Sacker (Condola Rashad).

 During season one, I found myself defending the series to my bookish friends: why would I—novelist, Asian American female, middle class and cash poor—care about any of these one-percenters, or find their relentless pissing contests entertaining or compelling?
 How did co-creators Brian Koppelman and David Levien manage to hook me?
 I wasn’t sure, but I worried the reasons might be less than honorable.
 When season two came around, I tuned in faithfully, but kept my growing fandom to myself.

 By the end of season two, Chuck and Axe have called on every resource and strategy to destroy each other.
-It’s a fierce game of chess, each player anticipating the other’s moves, besting the other’s intricate calculations.
+It’s a fierce game of chess, each player anticipating moves, besting the other’s intricate calculations.
 No one is off limits—friends, family, bystanders—when it comes to conscripting pawns and patsies.
-“It’s no different than emergency triage after a mass casualty event,” says one unsuspecting victim, a doctor who aids Axe in executing nefarious deeds and then lands in prison after missing one of Chuck’s Machiavellian moves.
+“It’s no different than emergency triage after a mass casualty event,” says one unsuspecting victim, a doctor who aids Axe in executing nefarious deeds, then lands in prison after missing one of Chuck’s Machiavellian moves.
 “You save who you can and force the fate of the rest out of your mind.”

 Both Chuck and Axe rack up high-stakes wins and losses, the most important of which, we come to understand, are not financial.
 These men want to conquer; each covets the crown of potency, the scepter of cunning.
 Ascension—up and up, more and more—drives them at times into the heat of recklessness; yet each claims the cost-benefit “worth it.”
 In the meantime, Wendy—the de facto highest of high stakes for both men—somehow maintains both her autonomy and her neutrality, even while struggling to serve two masters (or, as the Governor character says, “having the two actually serve you”).
 Lara, on the other hand, loses her taste for the game (and for Bobby) and quits while she’s ahead, taking the children with her.